 The Girls Circle model has been proven to reduce recidivism for girls.*

 Girls Circle is the first gender-responsive program in the country to demonstrate effectiveness in reducing delinquency for girls.
-Now listed on SAMHSA’s National Registry of Evidence-based Programs.
+Now listed on the Office of Justice Programs National Criminal Justice Reference Service and the previously available SAMHSA National Registry of Evidence-based Programs.

 Girls on probation who participated in the study were randomly assigned to either the Girls Circle program or a control group that received non-gender-specific traditional services.
 Recidivism rates after 12 months post-program completion were significantly lower for girls who had regularly attended Girls Circle sessions than for girls who received traditional services.